SumoLogic/sumologic-documentation/docs/alerts/monitors/settings.md

 ### What happens next?

 Tags will appear on all future alerts triggered by the same monitor.
 Tags will *not* be applied to any past alerts triggered by this monitor.
+If tags on a monitor are edited, they will not be reflected on previous alerts that were triggered by this monitor.
+The alert will still have its previous tags.

 To view and edit tags, go to your alerts list page. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Monitoring > Monitors**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the main Sumo Logic menu, select **Alerts > Monitors**.
 You can also click the **Go To...** menu at the top of the screen and select **Monitors**.
 Kanso-->